Meet the 2023 Scholars!

 - Attendance at and potential participation in the NIJ Saturday Session, "What Works and What Matters in Policing."

-- Participation in the IACP Research Advisory Committee meeting and the newly formed IACP research section.
+- Attendance at the IACP Research Advisory Committee (RAC) and the newly formed IACP Police Research Advancement Section (PRAS) meetings.

 - Additional training opportunities provided around the LEADS Summer Session, held in and around Washington, DC.

-- Collaborative brainstorming events between LEADS Scholars, Academics; NIJ science staff; RAND; the Police Executive Research Forum (PERF), and IACP.
+- Collaborative brainstorming events between LEADS Scholars, NIJ science staff; RAND; the Police Executive Research Forum (PERF); and, IACP.